DimplyBarkha/gajendra-profecialinks/.github/ISSUE_TEMPLATE/digital-shelf-source-build.md

 ## Build Checklist
 #### GitHub
+- [ ] Please assign yourself to this issue
 - [ ] Please confirm `Source` Label is added
 - [ ] Please link issue to the correct project
 - [ ] Please link issue to the correct milestone